box2-/cryptocoin_irc_bot/Readme.md

 # Ruby IRC Bot
-This bot started as a way to view current crypto currency exchange rates on irc and to practice ruby.
+This bot started as a way to view crypto currency exchange rates on irc and to practice ruby.
 It's since had some features added.

-## Options
+## Triggers
 !s [space seperated list of stock symbols]
 * This option pulls stock information from yahoo